SEO strategy 2024

 Being found for text based content requires a significant amount of copy.

-Usually (but not always), the top SERPs (Search Engine Results Pages) contain what copywriters refer to as long body copy.
+Usually (but not always), the top SERPs (Search Engine Results Pages) contain long body copy.
 Sometimes, this can be several thousand words within a single page.

 Imagine producing that much copy on a regular basis, particularly if SEO is only part of your job.